Hermann Jantzen's inspiring memoirs

 Not far from Tashkent, temporary lodgings on an estate were offered for the settlers rent-free.

 Occupied Dec.
-2, 1880 - April 8, 1882 by the groups from Molotschna and Kuban.
-Those joining the Am Trakt group to Bukhara left on July 29, 1881; others later left for Aulie-Ata.
+2, 1880 - April 8, 1882 by trains 3 and 4 from Molotschna and Kuban.
+Those (9 families) joining the Am Trakt group to Bukhara left in 1881; the majority (including 15 families from the Am Trakt group) settled in Aulie-Ata in 1882.

-Again accommodation was offered for the settlers rent-free.
-An outbreak of typhoid fever claimed many lives, partly due to young men stretching the hours they worked to include some of the hot hours avoided by locals.
+Again accommodation was offered to the settlers rent-free.
+An outbreak of typhoid fever claimed many lives, exacerbated by the young men stretching the hours they worked to include some hot hours avoided by locals.

-Some 30 [“30 und einige”] graves were reported by Jakob Janzen in Rundschau 1882 Sept 15 p 2.
-Elis.
-Unruh Schultz’s autobiography says 80 died at p 22, but written long after; the earlier report is more reliable.
-In his memoir, Jacob Reimer reports that 32-36 died.
+Some 30 [“30 und einige”] graves were reported by minister Jakob Janzen, including the group’s elder, Abraham Peters.
+Elizabeth Schultz says in her memoir that 80 died, but as it was written long after, the earlier report is more reliable.
+In his brief memoir, Jacob Reimer reports that 32-36 died.

 Occupied Sept-Nov 1881 off and on, as the group mainly from Am Trakt tried unsuccessfully to settle in this emirate.
-A small group of 10 families returned in April 1882 for 4 months.
+A group of 10 families returned in April 1882 for 4 months.

 Occupied Sept-Nov 1881 off and on when trying to settle in Bukhara; then stayed from Nov.
 29, 1881 - Aug.
 30, 1882.
 Train 5 arrived on June 12, 1882.

-This Muslim village hosted the large group evicted from Bukhara, and kindly let them use their Kyk-Ota (Blue Grandfather) Mosque for church services, baptisms, weddings and funerals.
+This Muslim village near Samarkand hosted the large group evicted from Bukhara, and kindly let them use their Kyk-Ota (Blue Grandfather) Mosque for church services, baptisms, weddings and funerals.
 The mosque is still standing, and the Mennonites are remembered fondly.

 Enroute to Lausan